simeononsecurity/simeononsecurity.ch/content/articles/achieving-high-speed-data-transfers_-a-guide-to-bus-architectures/index.en.md

 ### Parallel Bus Architectures

 Parallel bus architectures are a type of bus architecture that allow multiple bits of data to be transferred simultaneously.
-They are commonly used in high-speed data transfer applications where speed is a critical factor. **Parallel** refers to the fact that multiple bits are transferred in parallel, meaning they are sent at the same time.
+They are commonly used in high-speed data transfer applications where speed is a critical factor. **Parallel** refers to the fact that multiple bits are transferred in parallel, meaning they're sent at the same time.
 This allows for faster data transfer rates compared to **serial** bus architectures, where bits are sent one after the other.

 Parallel bus architectures offer several advantages: